Using Infrared Cameras on your home inspection

 What do infrared cameras do?

 The first thing you need to understand is that infrared cameras are just fancy thermometers; they translate surface temperatures of objects into colors thereby creating an image comprised of temperature differentials.
 They do not allow us to see through walls (or clothing, as some clients worry about.)
 Depending on the camera one uses, they can detect very slight temperature differences, such as hand prints on the walls or foot prints on the floor.
-Infrared/Thermal cameras or other specialty equipment may be used just like any other tool in our tool bag for portions of the inspection process as determined by the inspector in his sole discretion and is always a "limited scan" as part of a home inspection and not to be construed as a thermal scan of entire home and it's contents.
+Infrared/Thermal cameras or other specialty equipment may be used just like any other tool in our tool bag for portions of the inspection process as determined by the inspector in his sole discretion and is always a “limited scan” as part of a home inspection and not to be construed as a thermal scan of entire home and it’s contents.
 Being able to view these thermal images allows inspectors to locate problems that would otherwise be more difficult and time-consuming to find.
 Being able to measure temperature differences in this manner allows quick evaluation of large areas.
 It can also present some challenges to interpreting the data and this takes a lot of training and experience.
-(For more examples of the use of IR imaging for home inspections.)

 5 Primary ways to use an infrared camera in a home inspection

 I use my infrared camera for five primary functions.
 The first two are services for which I charge an additional fee because these procedures add significant time to my home inspection.
 The last three are included in my home inspections as the camera is employed as any other tool, as another way of looking at a building.